demetriusHal/demetriushal.github.io/aboutme.md

 My name is Dimitris Hal.
 I have the following qualities:

-- I have curly hair that looks socially acceptable with minimum care
+- I am an abysmal liar
 - I'm extremely loyal to my fanbase

 What else do you need?